AlexStory/fluentcli/README.md

 - Better Docs.
 - Possibly convert scalar types to take even more load off of users.
 - Refactoring main program file.
 Too much in it. and Run() method could be lighter.
-- Multiflag ie. "-abc" can be the same as "-a -b -c"
 - Paramaters for arguments in help text. ie instead of "-n" get "-n [name]"